Astronauts Gone Wild: Other astronauts

-As shown in the video, Sibrel also was able to interview astronauts Alan Bean, Eugene Cernan and Edgar Mitchell about the Apollo project.
-Bean, for instance, states that the "all-up" testing of the Saturn V rocket cut months off the schedule and was an impetus in reaching the Moon before decade's end.
+As shown in the video, Sibrel also was able to interview astronauts Alan Bean, Eugene Cernan, and Edgar Mitchell about the Apollo project.
+Bean, for instance, states that the "all-up" testing of the Saturn V rocket cut months off the schedule and was an impetus to reach the Moon before decade's end.
 Cernan describes an experiment on his Moon mission, Apollo 17, that was specifically designed to study the radiation of the Van Allen radiation belts.
 The interviews end with the request to swear an oath on Sibrel's Bible.
-He asks them to "swear and affirm, under penalty of eternal damnation, perjury and treason" that the astronauts really went to the Moon.
-Cernan and Mitchell testify that they did indeed walk on the Moon, taking the whole oath as Sibrel states it to them.
-Alan Bean is also willing to swear on Sibrel's Bible, though Sibrel shows him as unwilling to swear under penalty of treason.
+He asks them to "swear and affirm, under penalty of eternal damnation, perjury, and treason" that the astronauts really went to the Moon.
+Cernan and Mitchell testify that they did indeed walk on the Moon, taking the oath as Sibrel states it to them.
+Bean is also willing to swear on Sibrel's Bible, though Sibrel shows him as unwilling to swear under penalty of treason.

 Later, Mitchell had the following to say about his encounter: "Sibrel faked his way into my home with false History Channel credentials for an interview.
 After about 3–4 minutes, he popped the bible question.
 Realizing who he was, I maintained my cool enough to swear on his bible, then ended the interview and tossed him out of the house, with a boot in his rear."
 Footage of Mitchell's interview contradicts his testimony, on which he stated that he does not accept the Bible as truth and would not swear an oath upon it for that reason.
 Mitchell and his son also threatened to murder the filmmakers.

-The other astronauts Sibrel confronts are Michael Collins, Alfred Worden, Bill Anders, John Young and Neil Armstrong.
-Sibrel did not arrange formal interviews with any of these men, instead accosting them at public events to make his Bible request.
+The other astronauts Sibrel confronts are Michael Collins, Alfred Worden, Bill Anders, John Young, and Neil Armstrong.
+Sibrel did not arrange formal interviews with any of them, instead accosting them at public events to make his Bible request.
 For the most part, these astronauts do the best they can to avoid him as soon as they find out that he supports the conspiracy theory.
 He confronts Armstrong at a meeting of stockholders in New York City.
 During interviews for the biography, regarding the hoax claims, Armstrong said, "It doesn't bother me.
 It will all pass in time."
 The Apollo 11 commander refused to go along with his demands and states, "Mr. Sibrel, you do not deserve answers."
 Meanwhile, Worden tells Sibrel that his claims of a falsified mission are "totally nonsense."
 He says that he has no problem swearing on the Bible of his trip to the Moon, but that he does not feel he needs to do so.